rkiel/osx-setup/README.md

       * **Rows** 24

 #### Xcode
-* okay, i guess i have to install this so i can build MacVim

-#### Xcode command line tools
-* use the following command to initiate the installation of the command line tools
+* If you are not going to build and install MacVim, then you only need to install the Xcode command line tools.
+You can initiate the installation of the command line tools simply by trying to invoke one of them.
+For example,

 ```
 gcc --version
 ```

+* If you are going to build and install MacVim, then you need to install the full Xcode.
+Go to the App Store to install Xcode.

 #### Git

-* Verify that a recent version of `git` was installed.
+* OS X generally has a recent version of `git` already installed.

 ```
 git --version